 The American Heart Association (AHA) also recommends that you add fish, which contains omega-3 fatty acids, to your diet at least twice per week.
 Talk to your doctor about whether you should take omega-3 supplements.

 Regular aerobic exercise, such as brisk walking, using a stationary bike, or treadmill, can help reduce the risk of heart attack by reducing your risk of developing cardiovascular disease.
 Regular exercise will help strengthen the heart muscle, decrease the heart's workload, and lower blood pressure.
-Aim for at least 30 minutes of exercise per day on most days of the week.
+In general, aim for at least 30 minutes of exercise per day on most days of the week.
+If you have a sedentary job, it may be beneficial to aim for 60 minutes of exercise a day.
+Talk to your doctor before starting any exercise program.

 Ask your doctor whether taking a daily aspirin is right for you.
 If you are at high risk of heart attack, aspirin may prevent one.
 Since aspirin therapy is not without risk, be sure to consult with your doctor before taking an aspirin a day.